ggml-org/LlamaBarn/readme.md

 - Automatic model configuration based on your Mac's hardware
 - Simple web UI that lets you chat with the running models
 - Familiar REST API that lets you use the running models from other apps
+- No side effects -- installed models live in `~/.llamabarn` and nothing is installed system-wide

 ## Quick start